 - Lambdoid.
 This is a rare type of craniosynostosis that involves the lambdoid suture, which runs across the skull at the back of the head.
 It may cause one side of your baby's head to appear flat, one ear to be higher than the other ear and tilting of the top of the head to one side.

 Less severe cases of craniosynostosis may simply require monitoring the growth of the baby's head but no other interventions.
 Treatment for more severe craniosynostosis usually requires surgical intervention.
 This will help to prevent the continued abnormal growth of the skull, reduce the possibility of pressure building on the brain, and improve the baby's head shape.
-There are two types of surgeries that are commonly performed to achieve these results:
+The two most common types of surgeries that are performed to achieve these results are as follows:

 Open: Open surgery is usually the only option for babies greater than six months of age.
 This involves a larger incision that allows the surgeon to reshape the skull bones more easily.
-The skull is then held in place by plates and screws that are absorbable.
-This involves a longer hospital stay and oftentimes a blood transfusion during or after surgery.
-A helmet is not necessary after open surgery.
+Like the endoscopic approach, a portion of the skull bone is removed.
+In addition to this, other bones in the skull are manipulated to bring the skull back to a normal shape.
+Surgeons sometimes use hardware to hold the skull bones in place.
+This surgery involves a longer hospital stay and oftentimes a blood transfusion during or after surgery.
+A helmet is not necessary after open surgery because the reshaping of the skull is done during the surgery.